-My recent post, The Trouble With Chocolate, where I dissected a commercial for a bar of Galaxy chocolate (Dove in the U.S.A), and which features an Audrey Hepburn look-a-like, had me wondering what on earth happened to Audrey after she got in that strange man’s car.
+My recent post, The Trouble With Chocolate, where I dissected a commercial for a bar of Galaxy chocolate (Dove in the U.S.A), which features an Audrey Hepburn look-a-like, had me wondering what on earth happened to Audrey after she got in that strange man’s car.

 The cool breeze passed Audrey’s face.
 The area around her mouth, now covered with chocolate, felt a little stiff but smelled heavenly.

-She looked down, as the stranger driving the car stared at her through the rear-view mirror.
-His eyes were a deep, dark, brown, almost the same colour as the chocolate smothered across her face.
+She looked down as the stranger driving the car stared at her through the rear-view mirror.
+His eyes were a deep, dark brown, almost the same colour as the chocolate smothered across her face.
 She looked up again and wondered why he was driving a right-hand drive vehicle when they were in Italy?
 Then she remembered, but the answer disappeared as quickly as the chocolate had, once she had got the wrapper off.
 She still held the world record for eating a bar of Galaxy.

-The stranger could not take his eyes off her, narrowly missing a group of chickens and a lady balancing a wheelbarrow on one eyebrow, while standing on one leg.
+The stranger could not take his eyes off her, narrowly missing a group of chickens and a lady balancing a wheelbarrow on one eyebrow while standing on one leg.
 Even with her face and dress covered in melted chocolate, he still thought she was beautiful.

 He remembered the day he had seen her buying that dress.
-Blowing kisses at him, she had flirted with him in front of other customers in the shop while he walked slowly around looking for somewhere to sit down.
+Blowing kisses at him, she had flirted with him in front of other customers in the shop while he strolled around looking for somewhere to sit down.
 Then, unfortunately, he had mistakenly walked into a double D cup being worn by a mannequin at least a foot taller than him.
 The bra had made direct contact with his right eyeball, causing to him shout “ouch” and startle several other customers.
 By the time he had wiped away the tears, she had gone into the fitting room.

 I’ll have to buy a new pair of gloves, she thought to herself, after using them to wipe away the chocolate off her face.
 Oh, how she wished somebody had invented stain remover.
 Then she thought she’d try to get away with giving them a quick rinse under the garden tap.
-“Damn!” she said to herself, having remembered she’d forgotten to get her heartburn tablets off the old man sitting next to her on the bus.
+“Damn!” she said to herself, having remembered she’d forgotten to bring her heartburn tablets off the old man sitting next to her on the bus.

 The stranger blew her a kiss in the rear-view mirror, and she raised a hand to catch it, but a gust of wind caught one of the loose gloves in her hand, and she turned her head and watched it come to rest on the road.
 He did not stop the car, for he was full of excitement and wanted to get her to the other side of the hill as quickly as he could.
-He had big plans for the evening, so put a little more pressure on the accelerator pedal.
+He had big plans for the evening, so he put a little more pressure on the accelerator pedal.

 No words had passed between them when the car finally came to a stop.
 He looked at her once more through the rear-view mirror while she picked up her handbag and fumbled inside it.
 She finally looked up at the building, now in front of her, her glance immediately going to the upstairs windows where she knew the excitement would begin.
-She felt so excited by the thought of what was about to happen; the heartburn tablets and the woman with the yellow bowl stuck on her head on the bus, no longer mattered.
+She felt so excited by the thought of what was about to happen; the heartburn tablets and the woman with the yellow bowl stuck on her head on the bus no longer mattered.

-He finally got out of the driver’s seat and walked round, opening the door for her so she could step out.
+He finally got out of the driver’s seat and walked around, opening the door for her so she could step out.
 She was totally unaware that the wrapper from the chocolate bar was stuck to the back of her dress as she rose herself up from the back seat.

 He put out his hand to help her out, and melted chocolate passed from her hand to his.
 The excitement for both was now nearing take off.
 It would not be long before they were inside the beautiful villa where all the waiting would finally come to an end.
 She looked up at him as he wiped his hand on the back of her dress.